 3) Live Video Streaming

 You don’t have to use recorded video for your content.
-You can also incorporate live videos into your strategy.
+You can also incorporate live videos into your marketing strategy.
 Live streams help connect you to your customers in a way that can’t be achieved through images, text, and recorded video.

 Maybe you have an audience that is eager to interact with you to get their questions answered or to get a sneak peek on the next product launch you have planned.
 You should plan out your live stream broadcasts and air them on a schedule so that your audience can prepare to watch.